ewjay/fapiwiki/FAPI_Meeting_Notes_2017-04-26.rst

 * Back Channel Authentication -- two proposals.
     * CIBA
 * Two joint workshops May 11, 12.
+* Current IPR problems with GSMA may be able to be addressed by using LC.
+Bjorn and Nat will talk about it next week at IIW.

 Euro Retail Payments Board (Dave)
 -------------------------------------